 - With gradients passing 20%, it was all I could do to stay on the bike and moving forwards

 I knew that Tomintoul was only a few kilometres down the road and whilst it was short of my intended goal, getting there and getting warm and dry was now my focus.
-I could see rear bike light flashing in the distance and a look back over my shoulder showed me a few headlamps back in the distance.
-I was back in the bubble.
+I could see a rear bike light flashing in the distance and a look back over my shoulder showed me a few headlamps moving in the sameness direction as me but not quite on the Lecht climb yet.
+I was in a bubble.
 Nothing existed beyond the reach of my headlight.

 I managed to find a hotel still open and bedded down for the night but not before playing with the pub dog for 10 minutes.
 It’s the rules.

 After 4 hours sleep and a quick shower I was back on the bike and back in the drizzle and rain.
 I got to Grantown-on-Spey and got my first taste of a hot macaroni pie which was an absolutely amazing way to start the day combined with a coffee and a Belgian bun.
 The competitive eating was well and truly underway.

 The next target was Inverness and as I rolled out of Grantown-on-Spey I came across fellow racer Morton Schroeder who was a little worse for wear having crashed the night before.
 He was still on the bike and declined an offer of pain killers, more concerned that his Garmin was no longer working.
 He was looking strong as he rode away from me around Lochindorb and I’d later hear from Jack that Morton bought a new Garmin in Inverness and was back at it shortly after.

 I refuelled in Inverness and was looking to make up some ground today having stopped short of my intended target on Day 1.
 Scourie on the west coast was my aim and it was going to be a tough one with the perpetual headwinds.